happypeter/githome/wiki.md

     - 110mm wye（斜三通） x 2
     - 110mm 45degree elbow（45 度弯头）x 2(ordered)
     - 110mm cap(管帽) x 1
+- MaterLi
+  - 300RMB/day
 - May Hire: 240 per labor per day, may needs 7 days to finish the painting of githome, Putty included.
 If I want the meterial+labor, it is 25RMB/sqm, githome is around 120sqm(wall surface), so it's 3000RMB for water proof painting.
 - May Hire: 20RMB/sqm for the false ceiling with plaster board.
-- Excavator for cow feeders, trench, tll 900RMB
+- Excavator for cow feeders, trench, hole 900RMB